JBlaney93/PowerPongLeague/brief.md

 - Game score tracker with two buttons to increment Player One and Player Two scores

-– Start menu with options: "Start Game", "Game History", "Players"
+– Start menu with options: "Start Game", "Game History", and "Players"

 – Function to track which player's serve it is